 In response to her solo exhibition, The Moves, Ghislaine Leung, has developed a transcriptive exercise in reading and writing in its most material and lived form.
-A-level pupils from Clapton School for Girls were using techniques drawn from the artist’s practice to generate a body of writing, later to be complied into a publication, edited and designed by Leung.
+A-level pupils from Clapton Girls' Academy were using techniques drawn from the artist’s practice to generate a body of writing, later to be complied into a publication, edited and designed by Leung.
 The results will contribute to their A-Level Fine Art coursework.

 Introduced by Leung the exhibition and her practice provided the setting for pupils to generate text, which will become a direct by-product of the exhibition itself.

 Pupils were asked to work in pairs and given two distinct roles: the reader and the writer.
 The exercise as reader was encouraged to tune into what was already present in the materials around them; their surroundings, how their body feels, their thoughts and the sounds they hear.